FLC-QU-hep/CaloClouds-3/README.md

     - `pointcloud`: Symlink back to the parent module, so that tests can import code from it without messing with the path.
     - `scripts`: Symlink to scripts module; some scripts there get regression tests and thus need to be imported.
     - `programming_utils`: Symlink to programming utilities module, to allow for CI to check the repository is well maintained.
+- `externals`: other repos, containing other packages that are treated as submodules for convenience.

 ---